argmaxinc/SDBench/README.md

 <details>
 <summary> Click to expand </summary>

-SDBench can be used as a library to evaluate your own diarization, transcription, or orchestration pipelines.
+OpenBench can be used as a library to evaluate your own diarization, transcription, or orchestration pipelines.
 The framework supports three types of pipelines:

 1. **Diarization Pipeline**: For speaker diarization tasks
 2. **Transcription Pipeline**: For ASR/transcription tasks